SwissFederalArchives/version-link/documentation/core.md

 ### Classes

 #### vl:Identity {#Identity}
 Represents the current version of an identity (concept).
-The reason to not only have different [Versions](#Version) but also a current Identity is the idea to build easy SPARQL queries as long as the Identity history is not relevant.
-The Identity can usually be created programmatically (e.g. SPARQL Update) from the corresponding version.
+The reason to not only have different [Versions](#Version) but also a current Identity is the idea to have the possibility to build easy SPARQL queries as long as the Identity history is not relevant.
+The Identity can usually be created programmatically (e.g. [SPARQL Update](https://www.w3.org/TR/sparql11-update/)) from the corresponding version.

 ### vl:TerminatedIdentity {#TerminatedIdentity}
 Represents an [Identity](#Identity) that does not exist anymore.
-Important to have Identities that no longer exist still in the store to avoid broken links.
+Important to still have Identities that no longer exist in the [VersionedIdentitySet](#VersionedIdentitySet) to avoid broken links.

 #### vl:Version {#Version}
 A certain state of the [Identity](#Identity).
 A change in the Identity leads to a new Version.